 - Save the download to your desktop or another location on your hard drive.
 Once the download has completed, follow the steps below.

-- Double-click the scrt65-x86.exe file, then click Run.
+- Click Run.
 The SecureCRT license agreement will appear.
 Click I Agree.

 - Click Next on the next five screens that appear to accept the default installation settings.